About

 As a new mother she encouraged her children to explore languages, and spent a decade developing Babel Babies, a multilingual music program for early years settings and parent-and-child groups.
 This prompted her to wonder what research evidence underpinned the practice of using songs for teaching languages.

-Passionate about facilitating knowledge exchange between teachers and researchers, Cate organised the international NALDIC conference from 2020 to 2024.
 She is a keen advocate of multilingual and creative approaches to exploring and learning second/foreign languages, and also of developing research that can inform teaching practice.

 Write your awesome label here.